This post may contain affiliate links. Please read our full Disclosure Policy.

 decorating the tiny house

 I was also able to find some beautiful lighting options on Etsy!
-She loves the ones that are hanging over the kitchen table and the school house light in the master bedroom.
+She loves the ones that are hanging over the kitchen table and the schoolhouse light in the master bedroom.

-Shop the Tiny Cabin Decor
+Shop the Tiny House Decor

-Shed Cabin Video Tour
+Shed Tiny House Video Tour

-The memories our family has already made are irreplaceable and they truly can not WAIT to keep the good times coming.
+The memories our family has already made are irreplaceable, and they truly can not WAIT to keep the good times coming.
 In fact, my husband would gladly live out there if he could.
 This summer, we plan to add two decks and a small garden to the space.
-Eventually, we would love to have a turnkey oasis in the woods and they are well on their way!!
+Eventually, we would love to have a turnkey oasis in the woods, and they are well on their way!!
 So tell us, would you ever build a tiny house in the woods and live off the grid?

 Sharing is caring!